Me captured on camera playing "A what?" as part of a Playfulness in Adulthood workshop with the wonderful Bernie DeKoven.

-Having lived in both countries, I understand the importance of belonging and identity; the need to feel a connection with those around you, and with the world itself, especially when you tell yourself you are on the outside or have no embodied sense you are meant to be here.
-My family have refugee histories and I feel their sense of uproot in my blood.
+Having lived in both countries, I understand the importance of belonging and identity, the need to feel a connection with those around you and with the world itself, especially if you tell yourself you are on the outside or have no embodied sense you are meant to be here.
+My family have refugee histories and I sense their uproot in my blood.

-I also know the importance of having a safe space to be yourself and was drawn to counselling because I wanted to be someone who could help people experience their own sense of safety and belonging in the world.
+I also know the importance of having a safe space to be yourself and was drawn to counselling because I wanted to be someone who could help people experience their own sense of safety and belonging in their bodies & within their place in the world.
 I can’t imagine doing anything else.

-As a person-centred counsellor, I consciously embody deepened relational ways of being which implicitly and explicitly say to each client they are accepted as they are, they are not alone as I am willing to enter their world, attuning to their experiences and I am listening deeply; music is the space between the notes and I pay particular attention to what lies beneath and between.
+As a person-centred counsellor & somatic movement therapist, I consciously embody deepened relational ways of being which implicitly and explicitly say to each client they are accepted as they are, they are not alone as I am willing to enter their world, attuning to their experiences.
+Music is the space between the notes and I pay particular attention to what lies beneath and between.

-Part of my role as a counsellor is to wholeheartedly communicate to each client how welcome they are.
+Part of my role is to wholeheartedly communicate to each client how welcome they are.
 I invite curiosity, listening for subtle clues about what animates and awakens each client.
-I invite clients to open to themselves in new ways, to slow down and pay attention to themselves, to lean in and listen to themselves with a loving ear.
-Each session is an invitation to undertake a piece of personal inquiry.
-The relationship is at the heart of counselling and by consistently meeting each client with an open heart and my feet solidly in connection with the ground, I take tender steps towards the heart of the client.
+I invite clients to open to themselves in new ways, to slow down and pay attention to themselves, to lean in and listen to themselves with a loving ear as they undertake their personal inquiries.

 I am fascinated by our relationships with space and architecture and the silent dialogues exchanged between our bodies and our environments.
 By tuning in to the sensory stream of information we receive and transmit, we can bring our most subtle experiences to awareness and make choices responsive to the truths revealed.